MaterSim/PyXtal/doc/Usage.rst

 In the above example, the lattice id is 13, corresponding to the cubic-F lattice.

-.. list-table:: Lattice Types and IDs
+.. list-table:: The crystallographic lattice types' classification.
     :header-rows: 1
     :widths: auto